rednoah/VASH/README.md

   * Use 'avcodec_open2' instead of 'avcodec_open'
   * Use 'avcodec_decode_video2' instead of 'avcodec_decode_video'
   * Use 'avformat_close_input' instead of 'av_close_input_file'
 * The biggest change is necessary to replace 'img_convert'.
-Here we change to libswscale:
+Here we make use of libswscale:
   * First, use 'sws_getContext' before the main loop to get a SwsContext.
   * Assuming we have the current context in pSWSContext, and the old frame in pFrame.
   * The new frame shall be pFrameRGB.
 Then the command inside the main loop is:
   * 'sws_scale(pSWSContext, (const uint8_t **)pFrame->data, pFrame->linesize, 0, pCodecCtx->height, pFrameRGB->data, pFrameRGB->linesize);'
+  * This gives you a RGB bitmap (all channels are located in pFrameRGB->data[0]!)
-* You can get I-Frames by checking whether 'pFrame->pict_type == FF_I_TYPE' after decoding a packet.
+* You can discard non-I-Frames by checking whether 'pFrame->pict_type == FF_I_TYPE' after decoding a packet.
-* Required libraries are (In Ubuntu): libavformat, libavcodec, libswscale
+* Required libraries are: libavformat, libavcodec, libswscale
-* To see an example, check our repository in src/tools/decodeVideo.c
+* To see a full example, check our repository in src/tools/decodeVideo.c or src/tools/Movie.cc

 **Week 2**: